-Until the above uncertainties are resolved, the Group is continuing its operations as performed since 17 October 2019 and in accordance with the laws and regulations.
-Unofficial capital controls and inability to transfer foreign currencies to correspondent banks outside Lebanon are exposing the Group to litigations that are dealt with on a case by case basis when they occur.
-Meanwhile, the Group is exerting extended efforts to (a) strengthen its capitalisation, (b) enhance the quality of its private loans portfolio, deleveraging it as appropriate and downsizing its balance sheet, (c) build up its offshore liquidity and reduce its commitments and contingencies to correspondent banks and financial institutions outside Lebanon and (d) managing operating profitability.
+Meanwhile, the Group is exerting extended efforts to (a) strengthen its capitalisation, (b) enhance the quality of its private loans portfolio, deleveraging it as appropriate and downsizing its balance sheet, (c) build up its offshore liquidity and reduce its commitments and contingencies to correspondent banks and financial institutions outside Lebanon and (d) manage operating profitability.

-Once the above uncertainties are resolved, a pro-forma balance sheet of the Group will be prepared which will include the effects of the revaluation of the assets and liabilities in foreign currencies, the effects of the hyperinflation, the effects of the restructuring of the government debt securities, the effects of the restructuring of the Central Bank of Lebanon balance sheet and the effects on its private loan portfolio.
+Once the above uncertainties are resolved, a pro-forma balance sheet of the Bank will be prepared which will include the effects of the revaluation of the assets and liabilities in foreign currencies, the effects of the hyperinflation, the effects of the restructuring of the government debt securities, the effects of the restructuring of the Central Bank of Lebanon balance sheet and the effects on its private loan portfolio.

-On 1 October 2020, the Bank received a letter from the Central Bank of Lebanon, referring to Basic Circular 154 and Intermediate Circular 567, and requesting from the Bank to submit, a roadmap that sets out the following:
+On 1 October 2020, the Bank received a letter from the Central Bank of Lebanon, referring to Basic Circular 154 and Intermediate Circular 567, and requesting the Bank to submit, a roadmap that sets out the following:

-- The Bank's overall strategy for the years 2020 2024. - The Bank's assessment of its portfolio of private loans and expected credit losses as at 31 December 2020, as well as total realised and expected losses for the year 2020. - The amount of expected credit losses that have not been translated yet to foreign currencies. - The capital needs to comply with the minimum required capital and the measures and sources that will be relied upon to cover the shortfall, when existing. - The Bank's strategy with respect to its investments in foreign banks and branches. - The mechanism to rectify any non-compliance with regulatory requirements. - The measures that will be taken to rectify non-compliances with articles 154 and 153 of the Code of Money and Credit. - The measures that will be taken to attract foreign liquidity or "fresh funds" and to cover liquidity onshore and offshore.
+- The Bank's overall strategy for the years 2020 2024. - The Bank's assessment of its portfolio of private loans and expected credit losses as at 31 December 2020, as well as total realised and expected losses for the year 2020. - The amount of expected credit losses that have not been translated yet to foreign currencies. - The capital needs to comply with the minimum required capital and the measures and sources that will be relied upon to cover the shortfall, when existing. - The Bank's strategy with respect to its investments in foreign banks and branches. - The mechanism to rectify any non-compliance with regulatory requirements. - The measures that will be taken to rectify non-compliances with articles 154 and 153 of the Code of Money and Credit, if any.

+The measures that will be taken to attract foreign liquidity or "fresh funds" and to cover liquidity onshore and offshore commitments.